 At the beach?
 Barefoot in the sand is a terrific leg workout and grab a beach ball to stabilize as you squat or stretch.

 Even calm water gives you an arm, core, and leg workout.
 Think Old School.

 There are so many activities, most of which you’ve done in your past, that can actually contribute to staying fit!

 Want motivation?
 Partner up and Promise 30!

 “HAVE FUN, GET FIT WITH AARP”, APRIL, 2019, encourages you to join its 2019 Fun and Fit Health Challenge.

 Fabulous Denise Austin, AARP’s wellness ambassador, is encouraging us to commit to walk at least 30 minutes a day with a partner if possible.
 “Motivation is the key to health and fitness”, says Austin.
 So, grab a friend, go to the fun and fitness website, and join the almost 100k people finding fresh ways to get active this summer.
-You’ll enjoy a digital dashboard to track your progress, share photos, find encouragement and videos, tips and inspiration.
-Go to www.AARP.org to get started.
+You’ll enjoy a digital dashboard to track your progress, share photos, find encouragement and videos, tips, and inspiration.

 This article is not a substitute for informed medical advice.
 Always check with your doctor before starting a new fitness routine.